 Double check which building your interview is in.
 We’ve got two main sites, Foundation Diploma students are interviewed in the Vernon Street building.
 See Find Us for a map and directions.

 Emily remembers: 'I got completely lost and went to the wrong place!
 I went to the building for the degree courses.
 I was then late and had to run down the road dragging my folio.’

-If you have applied for the Foundation Diploma course you will receive a list of possible interview questions in the post, it includes things like “Which contemporary artists currently inspire you?” or “Which film directors or authors do you like?”.
+If you have applied for the Foundation Diploma course you will be asked a range of questions during your interview.
+These includes questions like “Which contemporary artists currently inspire you?” or “Which film directors or authors do you like?”.
 Think carefully about these questions, your responses will make you stand out.

 Emily said: ‘The tutor asked me which artists had influenced my work and I spoke about an artist from my home town.
 At first I was a bit worried that the artist wasn’t famous and the tutor hadn’t heard of them but I realised it didn’t matter; it was how I spoke about the artist and my individual thoughts and opinions on their work that mattered.’